LiteralMineral/wiktionary-data-processing/project-overview.md

   * Download the target dataset ............. \[satisfactory\]
   * Record basic information for each entry (information that is not nested) \[satisfactory\]
   * Process inflection data: \[in progress\]
-    * Analyze and save all the tags associated with each datasets' parts of speech. \[in progress\]
+    * Analyze and save all the tags associated with each datasets' parts of speech. \[satisfactory\]
     * Prompt user to identify categories of inflectional tags and sort them.
 Save in a file for later use \[not yet started\]
     * Using file identifying inflectional tags for each part of speech, identify inflectional forms for each word entry. \[in progress\] <br/> (I have code from a previous project that successfully did this.
 I need to adapt it for this project.)
   * Process dictionary data: \[not yet started\]